 My other senior tom is a pure Narragansett heritage turkey from Ontario stock.
-He is very calm, colourful and also a healthy tom.
+He is very calm, colourful and a healthy tom.
 He is a bit on the shy side and a bit smaller then my Ridley/Slate tom but that works out well because my toms hang out together.
-Our hens are either Ridley Bronze/Slate or Narragansett so you usually get lighter and darker coloured poults when you order.
+Our hens are either Ridley Bronze/Slate or Narragansett, so you usually get lighter and darker coloured poults when you order.

 They were all raised with our chickens and waterfowl and everyone gets along splendidly.
 My hens lay their eggs in either doghouses or inside the coop.
 They often go broody in pairs and I also hatch turkey eggs using other broody hens or the incubator.

-Our heritage turkeys are able to breed naturally, have good mothering instincts, and are able to raise their own offspring unlike the commercial store bought turkey.
+Our heritage turkeys are able to breed naturally, have good mothering instincts, and are able to raise their own offspring unlike the commercial store-bought turkey.
 They do well under outdoor management, are hardy, slow growing and have superior immunity.

 Heritage turkeys are capable of the full normal lifespan of wild turkeys.
-Breeding hens are commonly productive for 5–7 years and breeding toms for 3–5 years.
+Breeding hens are commonly productive for 5–7 years and breeding toms for approximately 3–5 years.